alipouw13/appurviewdemo/README.md

 # Introduction

 Welcome to the Microsoft Purview Reference repository!
-This project aims to help organizations understand Microsoft Purview solution basics.
-Whether you’re looking to enhance data governance, improve regulatory compliance, or streamline data access, this repository provides a single view for best practices, and how-tos to get you started quickly.
+This project aims to help organizations **understand Microsoft Purview solution basics**.
+Whether you’re looking to enhance data governance, improve regulatory compliance, or streamline data access, this repository provides a **single view for best practices, and how-tos to get you started quickly.**

 Microsoft Purview is a comprehensive platform covering governance, security, compliance, and data lifecycle management.
 By bringing these capabilities under one umbrella, Purview enables organizations in heavily regulated industries — such as banking, insurance, and capital markets — to more easily manage sensitive information, comply with complex regulatory requirements, and maintain robust security postures.